onflow/cadence-lang.org/versioned_docs/version-1.0/cadence-migration-guide/improvements.md

 ---
-title: Cadence 1.0 Breaking Improvements & New Features
+title: Cadence 1.0 Improvements & New Features
 sidebar_position: 0
-sidebar_label: Breaking Improvements
+sidebar_label: Improvements & New Features
 ---

 ## 💫 New features